 Marcel DUCHAMP offers his ready-mades to André BRETON

-Set of two autograph letters signed to André Breton.
+A set of two autograph letters signed to André Breton.

 Sold

-Marcel Duchamp (1887.1968)
+Marcel DUCHAMP (1887.1968)

-Set of two autograph letters signed to André Breton.
+A set of two autograph letters signed to André Breton.

 New York.
 November 9, 1959 and November 20, 1959.